Neuro-iX/TractVRRandomization/README.md

 # TractVRRandomisation

 ## Overview
 TractVRRandomisation is a utility module developed for the experimental study.
-Its purpose is to generate participant-specific study plans and randomize session order and case presentation.
+Its purpose is to generate participant-specific study plans and randomize session order and case presentation

 ## Repository context
 This repository is part of the experimental framework.
-It supports the organization and preparation of the user study and is not intended for routine tractography use.
+It supports the organization and preparation of the user study and is not intended for routine tractography use

 ## Related repositories
 - [TractVR](https://github.com/TinaNant28/TractVR) – operational VR module for routine professional use